In the world of tea ceremony, there exists a debate: incense or no incense?

 What Are Incense Made Of?

 Incense are made of things found in nature — mostly tree bark, but also flowers and spices, and even some animal byproducts.
 The raw materials used to make incense differ by country.
-However, in east Asia, specifically China, Japan, and Taiwan, more or less the same ingredients are used.
-The most popular materials in these regions are sandalwood and agar-wood; of the two agar-wood being more rare and expensive.
+However, in east Asia, specifically China, Japan and Taiwan, more or less the same ingredients are used.
+The most popular materials in these regions are sandalwood and agar wood.
+Out of these two, agar wood is more rare and expensive.
 Other common substances are cinnamon bark, lavender, lilies, patchouli, and star anise.

 Incense Burning and Gong Fu Cha